Schade Brewery: History

 Bernhardt Schade, an immigrant from Germany, arrived in Spokane in the early 1890s.
 He spent a decade working as a brew master at Spokane's New York Brewery, owned by Rudolph Gorkow.
 Gorkow died in 1896, and after an extended legal battle over Gorkow's will, Schade received a bequest from Gorkow which he used to branch out on his own and establish the Schade Brewery in 1903.
-Schade purchased the property in 1903, which included an newly construction cold storage facility standing two-and-a-half stories tall.
+Schade purchased the property in 1903, which included a newly construction cold storage facility standing two-and-a-half stories tall.
 The cold storage facility became the central section of the Schade Brewery building, which was expanded upon in 1903 based on a plan by architect Lewis Stritesky.
 This round of construction included the western facade, with the multi-story arched entry and five story tower.
 Advertisements for B. Schade Beer began appearing around Spokane that same year.

 The Brewery was originally capable of producing 35,000 to 40,000 barrels of beer annually.
 That capacity was expanded in 1907 to 100,000 barrels per year, and a bottling facility was built on the property that same year.
 Less than a decade later, on June 16, 1916, Spokane enacted prohibition which forced Schade Brewery to soda and near beer, though neither was nearly as popular as Schade's previous products.
 Production was ultimately stalled in 1918 due to low demand and Schade's poor health, and three years later Schade took his own life.

 Throughout the Prohibition Era and into the Great Depression the building sat empty, and was at times used as a homeless shelter and soup kitchen.
 Its location alongside transcontinental rail lines made Schade Brewery a logical location to house vagrants.
 Upon the repeal of prohibition in 1933, Schade Brewery was purchased by M. Rosauer, whose Golden Age Brewery returned the building to its original purchase.
 Having fallen into disrepair, the period from 1933 through 1937 saw the final phase of major construction on the structure and the brewery's capacity was increased to 200,000 barrels per year.
 Architect G.A.
 Pehrson was commissioned to draw up plans for the renovation and construction of this period, which included work on concrete, repairs to the wood floors, and construction of a 57 by 104 foot addition on the east of the building.